Join the locals in Lafayette over dishes such as these.

 During high season, at least 40 Lafayette-area establishments serve these small crustaceans in a variety of delicious ways.

 Boudin is a savory blend of pork, rice, onions and green bell peppers, encased like sausage.
 Eat it warm, right out of its butcher-paper wrapping.
 It can also be rolled into balls and golden-fried, or formed into a patty and enjoyed as a burger.
-Lafayette’s Boudin Cook-Off in October is an ideal time to sample inventive preparations and listen to local music.
+Lafayette’s Cajun Boudin Trail and Boudin Run highlight different takes on the local delicacy.
+The Boudin Cook-Off & Bacon Festival in October is an ideal time to sample inventive preparations and listen to local music.

 These savory blends of pork, peppers and rice are served like sausages and are a favorite on-the-go-food of Lafayette locals.